Overview

 There are significant fines and penalties for inappropriate or unauthorised use of information.

-Actions subject to penalties include, for example:
+Actions subject to penalties include:

 - unauthorised collection, use or disclosure of health information in a record